ZapomniGo/zapomnigo-backend/resources/docs/ENDPOINTS.md

 ```json
 {"message": "No sets were found"}
 ```
-### `GET /users/01HF4S35XAGB1KC52XBCWW8Z5N/sets?page=1&size=20` - get all sets  for a specific user
+### `GET /users/01HF4S35XAGB1KC52XBCWW8Z5N/sets?page=1&size=20&sort_by_date=false&ascending=true` - get all sets  for a specific user
-/users/01HF4S35XAGB1KC52XBCWW8Z5N/sets could also be used and the default params are 1 and 20
+/users/01HF4S35XAGB1KC52XBCWW8Z5N/sets the default params are 1 and 20 for page and size true for sort_by_date and false for ascending

 Responses:
 * 200